MDS incarnation get lost after remove filesystem

 A related issue is that MDS in different filesystems can have same client ID.
 This is a little weird

-#1 Updated by John Spray almost 3 years ago
+#1 Updated by John Spray about 3 years ago

 Here's a reproducer for the incarnation issue:

 I note that when OSDs construct their objecters they just use the OSDMap epoch as the incarnation.
 I wonder why the MDS has a per-rank incarnation counter at all?
 Perhaps we can just remove it and use the MDSMap epoch instead.

-#2 Updated by Greg Farnum almost 3 years ago
+#2 Updated by Greg Farnum about 3 years ago

 - MDSes A and B come up during the same epoch